How to start travel blog? Have you ever thought about it? I bet you did many times?

-- As I mentioned I suggest .com extension but if you want to choose something different check the list and you can find a domain for as cheap as $1.29.
+- As I mentioned, I suggest a .com extension, but if you want to choose something different, check the list, and you can find a domain for as cheap as $1.29.

 3. Check if the domain name you typed is available for purchase.
-If not try to manipulate with your keywords to create something similar that you like.
+If not, try to manipulate your keywords to create something similar that you like.

-5. On the next screen you will be asked to add some additional options to your domain.
+5. On the next screen, you will be asked to add additional options to your domain.
 Just ignore it and click on the Checkout button at the bottom.

-Make sure you select the Auto Renew button as you really don’t want to lose your domain when your blog is performing well and earning money.
+Ensure you select the Auto-Renew button as you really don’t want to lose your domain when your blog is performing well and earning money.